 Whether you’re an experienced gardener or a beginner gardener, one thing most of us can agree on is low maintenance is best.
 No one really wants to battle weeds endlessly or fight packed soil.
-I’ve battled both weeds and soil, but since we started raised bed gardening, those problems are all in the past.
+I’ve battled both weeds and soil with a traditional garden, but since we started raised bed gardening, those problems are all in the past.
 (For my complete run down on how to start a raised bed garden check out my post here. )

-Building a cedar raised garden bed is an easy afternoon project that can take you from nothing to complete garden in no time.
+Building a cedar raised garden bed (or garden boxes) is an easy afternoon project that is a great way to take you from nothing to a complete garden in no time.
 Check out these easy instructions to how to build a cedar raised garden bed!

 DIY Cedar Raised Garden Bed